 Contract and Assumptions

 You could say that a contract to install a new fire alarm system would include the removal of the old fire alarm system.
-Fire alarm design engineers know that, but put that down on paper.
+Fire alarm design engineers know that, and put that down on paper.
 If an engineer is involved, demoing (removing) the old system is in the contract.

 Most of the time, however, even without engineers, it's a good idea to include demoing the old system in any agreement to install a new fire alarm system.
 Then the idea of completely replacing a fire alarm system - from the time that any work starts until the time that all work is completed - will be understood by both the owner and the contractor (in this case, the fire alarm company).